kostafey/ejc-sql/README.md

 If you are familiar with JDBC, please omit this section.

-The most common way is to install JDBC drivers to your `~/m2` directory.
+The most common way is to install JDBC drivers to your `~/.m2` directory.
 Here is a list of such installation examples.
-Anyway __it will become outdeted soon__, so please consult Google to install your database JDBC driver.
+Anyway __it will become outdated soon__, so please consult Google to install your database JDBC driver.

 First of all install [maven](https://maven.apache.org/), then you can install